Uliboooo/track2line_lib/README.md

 **this lib version is 0.1.x**

+## about transcription mod

+this is still doesn't work properly.therefore, if you use this, turn on "experimental" in feature flag.

 ## known Issues

 - maybe don't work when empty line file is more than one file. https://github.com/Uliboooo/track2line_lib/issues/1